Math

 Discrete and convex geometry

-- Piercing intersecting convex sets (with I. Bárány, D. Pálvölgyi, D. Varga), preprint (2024).
+- Piercing intersecting convex sets (with I. Bárány, D. Pálvölgyi, D. Varga).
+Linear Algebra and Its Applications 710 (2025): 405-417. [arXiv]

 - Explicit bounds for the layer number of the grid (with N. Varadarajan), preprint (2023).